Testing the 6502

 Figure 2.
 NOP generator

-When I am building a circuit that uses a large number of resistors and/or LEDs, I use an array.
-The advantages of these are that they contain one common pin, reducing wiring and they come in many different numbers., see Image 3.
+When I am building a circuit that uses a large number of resistors, I use a resistor array.
+The advantages of these are that they contain one common pin, reducing wiring and they come in many different sizes.

 Summary